New publications

 Raw plant foods are consumed frequently by 34% of people, sometimes or rarely by 45%, and very rarely or not at all by 19%.

-What products with natural plant toxins do you already know?
-If this question is asked openly and without pre-selection, potatoes are mentioned first (15%), followed by tomatoes, raw beans (9% each) and mushrooms (5%).
+What foods with natural plant toxins do you already know?
+If this question is asked openly and without prior selection, the first ones mentioned are potatoes (15%), then tomatoes, raw beans (9% each) and mushrooms (5%).

 More than half of respondents (53%) believe they are poorly informed about plant toxins in food, while only 8% believe they are well informed.

-Residues are residual amounts of substances that are used in food production.
-For example, residues may remain in fruits, vegetables or grains even if crop protection products are used correctly.
+Residues are the remaining amounts of substances used in food production.
+For example, residues may remain in fruits, vegetables, or grains even if plant protection products are used correctly.

 Contaminants, on the other hand, are unwanted substances that accidentally end up in food.
-They can occur naturally in the environment, appear during the processing of raw materials into food, or be released into the environment as a result of human activity.
-Pollutants are undesirable because they can be harmful to health under certain circumstances.
+They may occur naturally in the environment, be created during the processing of raw materials into food, or be released into the environment as a result of human activity.
+Contaminants are unwanted because they can be harmful to health under certain circumstances.

-The study also highlighted the related topic of "moldy food."
-Here too there is a clear need for education.
-Even small amounts of mold toxins can be harmful to the health of people and animals.
+The study also highlighted the related topic of "mouldy food."
+There is a clear need for education here, too.
+Even small amounts of mold toxins can be harmful to human and animal health.
 For example, moldy jam should always be thrown away completely.

 However, 25% of respondents said that they only remove the moldy part.
 In the case of moldy berries, the affected and surrounding fruit should also not be eaten.
 Only 60% adhere to this rule.